martinconyon/martinconyon/README.md

 I'm Martin Conyon.

-This GitHub page is a place I put various tech and academic stuff.
+This GitHub page is a place where I put various tech and academic stuff.

 <!---
 martinconyon/martinconyon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.